HomeBlog

 • Mileage at the end of the trip

-The best way to cut your company car expenses and ensure your employees aren’t reporting their personal driving as business miles is to have them:
+The best way to cut your company car expenses and ensure your employees aren’t reporting their personal driving as business miles is to have them do the following:

-• Keep a logbook with all the previously mentioned details.
+• Keep a logbook with the previously mentioned details

-• Save all the documentation related to their business trips since the CRA can conduct an audit and request to check all the data, such as odometer readings, toll receipts, traffic cameras, and all the other business expenses.
+• Save all documentation related to their business trips.
+The CRA can conduct an audit and request to check all data, such as odometer readings, toll receipts, traffic cameras, and additional business expenses.

-Such exhaustive records will help you hold your employees accountable, properly reimburse them, and prevent any issues with the CRA.
+Keeping thorough records encourages employee accountability, allows you to properly reimburse workers, and prevent any issues with the CRA.

-Easier said than done, particularly if your employees have to enter all the details manually, using the pen-and-paper approach.
+But, this is easier said than done, especially if your employees enter details manually with pen and paper.
 Not to mention that this method is error-prone, which can lead to inaccurate records.

 timeero mileage reports

-Track your employees' business hours, locations and mileage with ease
+Track your employees' work hours, location, and mileage with ease.

 The CRA is very strict and persistent in preventing excessive claims for business uses of personal cars.
-Therefore the Agency tends to scrutinize the cases in which all or most mileage driven is claimed as business use.
+The Agency tends to scrutinize the cases in which all or most mileage driven is claimed as business use.

 If an audit is requested, you’ll need to determine exactly how many non-business-related miles/kilometers every employee drove and be able to prove this.

-To figure this out, determine the total miles or, in Canada, kilometers you or your employees drove using the odometer readings at the beginning and the end of the tax year and compare the two.
+To figure this out, determine the total miles/kilometers that were driven using the odometer readings at the beginning and end of the tax year and calculate the difference between the two.
+Next, subtract the number of business miles/kilometers driven in that period from the total miles/kilometers driven to calculate personal mileage.

 Implement a policy for the personal use of company vehicles

-If you have company vehicles that your employees use, it’s important to monitor mileage and separate business-related and personal miles/kilometers
+If your employees use company vehicles, it’s important to monitor mileage and separate business-related miles from personal miles/kilometers

-Don’t forget that commuting from home to the place of work isn’t considered a business-related purpose, and as such, it’s taxable.
+Don’t forget that commuting from home to work isn’t considered business-related travel, so it’s taxable.

 This policy should outline the following:

-• Who can drive the vehicle - is it only the employee or their spouse too?
+• Who can drive the vehicle - is it only the employee or can their spouse drive the vehicle too?

 • Is personal use allowed, and to what extent?
 Define what’s allowed and what’s not.
 For example, explain whether your employee can use the company vehicle for a family trip.

-Other than keeping track of mileage and separating business from personal uses of a vehicle, you and your employees have to keep all the relevant documentation, including
+Besides tracking mileage and separating business trips from personal use, you and your employees must keep the following relevant documentation:

-• Receipts for gas, oil, repairs, insurance, or any other operating and maintenance expenses
+• Receipts for expenses such as gas, oil, repairs, insurance, or any other operating and maintenance costs

 • Vehicle registration certificate